uChip/pi-top_Glimmer/README.md

 The board is built using a combination of through-hole and (larger scale) surface mount technologies and is reasonably easy to hand assemble.
 I created this board for a number of reasons; to more easily enable prototyping on the pi-top, to learn more about the pi-top's accessory buss, to experiment with I2C on both RPi and Arduino, to teach myself KiCad, and to enable future projects I have in mind.

 I did it as a one off, but it seems to have some utility for classroom scenarios.
-If there is interest I would be willing to make a manufacturing run of these as a product.
+If there is interest I would be willing to make a manufacturing run of the pi-top Glimmer as a product.

 ## Order PCBs